tocco/tocco-docs/framework/architecture/hibernate/transaction-lifecycle.rst

 ----------

 Entities that have been created or modified during a transaction will be validated before the transaction is committed.
-The validation is started by the :java:ref:`ValidationInterceptor<ch.tocco.nice2.persist.hibernate.validation.ValidationInterceptor>`
+The validation is started by the :abbr:`ValidationInterceptor (ch.tocco.nice2.persist.hibernate.validation.ValidationInterceptor)`
-(which is a Hibernate :java:extdoc:`Interceptor<org.hibernate.Interceptor>`).
+(which is a Hibernate :java-hibernate:`Interceptor <org/hibernate/Interceptor>`).

 The ``onSave()`` event is called for every entity instance that is created during the transaction (before it is saved to the database using ``Session#save()`` by the :ref:`transaction-context` - not when the entity instance is created).